christinequan/yelp-bot/README.md

   secret_token = "YOUR SECRET TOKEN"

+## The Process
+I first started with just returning the restaurant names that have deals for a specifiied region.
+However, I decided to add more context around deals with information from the Yelp Search API (restaurant category, star rating, and some exceptions about using the deal).

 ## Conclusions

 The deals section for the few cities I tested (San Francisco or Palo Alto) seem a little lackluster.
 It is mostly just vouchers.
 I saw that there was also a cashback program where you get 10% cashback if you use a registered credit card.

+## Future Work
+It would be interesting to include a recommendation for what the top dish is.
+However, the Yelp API only returns a limited number of reviews so it might be difficult to determine what the most popular dishes are.

+The Yelp Fusion API (the successor to the Yelp 2.0 API) seems to offer more functionality.
+However, I am yet to read the documentation and exlore that API.